Siobhan O'Sullivan: Research

-On the website of the University of New South Wales, O'Sullivan is listed as conducting research into "the delivery of contracted employment services in Australia, the UK, and around the world".
-Her research interests are listed as the welfare state, "mission drift", animal welfare policy and environmental ethics.
-In addition to her published work, she has contributed to research reports on social services and the welfare state for Australasian and European audiences.
-She has also published in the popular press, and produces Knowing Animals, a fortnightly podcast in which she talks to animal studies scholars about their research.
+On the website of the University of New South Wales, O'Sullivan was listed as conducting research into "the delivery of contracted employment services in Australia, the UK, and around the world".
+Her research interests were listed as the welfare state, "mission drift", animal welfare policy and environmental ethics.
+In addition to her published work, she contributed to research reports on social services and the welfare state for Australasian and European audiences.
+She also published in the popular press, and, for several years, produced Knowing Animals, a fortnightly podcast in which she talked to animal studies scholars about their research.
 Knowing Animals, which was launched in 2015, includes the main Knowing Animals series and a second series called Protecting Animals, which features interviews with animal advocates about their practical work for animals.
 The podcast was subsequently taken over by Josh Milburn.

-O'Sullivan is a key figure in the "political turn" in animal ethics (i.e., the emergence of animal ethics informed by political theory rather than moral philosophy).
-In her Animals, Equality and Democracy, O'Sullivan explores the issue of the unequal treatment of members of different species in contemporary societies.
-However, she draws a distinction between the "external inconsistency" and the "internal inconsistency", with the former being the inconsistency between the treatment of humans and other animals, and the latter being the inconsistency between the treatment of different nonhuman animals.
+O'Sullivan was a key figure in the "political turn" in animal ethics (i.e., the emergence of animal ethics informed by political theory rather than moral philosophy).
+In her Animals, Equality and Democracy, O'Sullivan explored the issue of the unequal treatment of members of different species in contemporary societies.
+However, she drew a distinction between the "external inconsistency" and the "internal inconsistency", with the former being the inconsistency between the treatment of humans and other animals, and the latter being the inconsistency between the treatment of different nonhuman animals.
 While traditional analyses of the issue have focused on the external inconsistency, O'Sullivan looks to the internal inconsistency.
-In particular, O'Sullivan argues that those animals who are more visible are offered greater protection under the law.
+In particular, O'Sullivan argued that those animals who are more visible are offered greater protection under the law.
 So, for example, while animals used in agriculture are shielded from public view, animals used in sport have relatively high levels of public visibility.
-In order to illustrate the difference between the visibility of different animals, O'Sullivan examines interviews with animal activists and offers a media content analysis of Australian newspapers.
-In order to explore legal differences, she examines the legal protection offered to animals in New South Wales, which she compares with the legal protection offered to animals in 19th century England.
+In order to illustrate the difference between the visibility of different animals, O'Sullivan examined interviews with animal activists and offered a media content analysis of Australian newspapers.
+In order to explore legal differences, she examined the legal protection offered to animals in New South Wales, which she compared with the legal protection offered to animals in 19th century England.